 A performance project may result from this support, but is not a condition of the award.

-We are pleased to share that our inaugural 2018 Harkness Promise Award recipients, announced in the October 2018 issue of Dance Magazine, were Ephrat (Bounce) Asherie and Raja Feather Kelly.
-Their awards were publicly presented at the Dance Magazine Awards ceremony on December 3, 2018 at Ailey Citigroup Theater.
+We are pleased to share that our 2019 Harkness Promise Award recipients are Bobbi Jene Smith and Caleb Teicher.
+Their awards will be publicly presented at the Dance Magazine Awards ceremony on December 9, 2019 at Ailey Citigroup Theater.
 For more information, see our NEWS page.